Adam-Gleave/octothorp/README.md

-# Octothorp
+# Octothorpe

-Octothorp is a sparse octree library for rust.
+Octothorpe is a sparse octree library for rust.
 It can be used to manage any data, provided it is `Copy` (this limitation may be removed in the future).

 ## Example:
 ```rust